IPOL-Studio/CyanStars/README_en.md

 CyanStars is a Chinese virtual singer fan-made, non-commercial, community music game developed by the Infinite Pursuit of Light Development Team (IPOL).

-The game is currently in Beta1 version and is available for Windows systems.

-## Download the Game

-You can download the required version from the [Releases](https://github.com/IPOL-Studio/CyanStars/releases) section on the right.

 ## Contributing